scottstirling/bitcloutDAO/README.md

 # ![$BitClout](assets/img/camelcase_logo.svg)
 Source and docs

 Bitclout is a scam if considered or sold as a financial investment.
 Bitclout is more of a game or a vending machine that accepts Bitcoin irreversibly in exchange for a game currency called Bitclout and a token called BitcloutCoin.
 You can buy a token with Bitclout.
 You can buy either with Bitcoin.
-There is no way to get Bitcoin back from the system nor is there any declaration of intention to ever make that happen in the one pager or the terms and conditions.
+There is no way to get Bitcoin back from the system nor is there any declaration of intention to ever make that happen in the one pager or the terms and conditions (hidden in the source code).
 Bitclout is a game and it costs Bitcoin (and a valid phone number) to play.

 All the assets posted by users go to public cloud storage.
 Registered users can like and follow each other.